Insights

 Now that you understand your audience and have a plan for delivering your information, you need to figure out the best way to bring your knowledge base to life.
 We encourage every client to consider this step really carefully.
 As with every digital product or service, this means deciding whether to:

-• Modify a range of technologies to create a middle ground.
+• Or modify a range of technologies to create a middle ground.

 Building a bespoke product from scratch requires larger upfront investment and will take longer to create.
 This is not always the most commercially viable or practical option for an organisation, but it has a lot of benefits when it comes to the experience you offer and the control you have – and the possibilities can be as grand as your budget and development capacity allows.